RuiAAPeres/NSPortoWorkshop/README.md

 ## Feedback

-Any suggestion, please, create an [issue](https://github.com/RuiAAPeres/NSPortoWorkshop/issues/new).I will also accept Pull Requests.
+Any suggestion, please, create an [issue](https://github.com/RuiAAPeres/NSPortoWorkshop/issues/new).
+I will also accept Pull Requests.
 If you prefer, you can reach me via [email](mailto:rui.a.peres@gmail.com).